Meeso1/llimit-model-selection/docs/models/dense_network_model.md

 This is more data-efficient than creating separate positive/negative examples.

+## Optimizer and Training Features

+### Configurable Optimizers

+The model supports multiple optimizer types (Adam, AdamW, Muon) with configurable parameters including learning rate decay.
+See `docs/optimizers.md` for:
+- Available optimizer types and their parameters
+- How to configure exponential LR decay
+- Serialization/deserialization for model saving

+### Sample Balancing

+The model can automatically balance model representation during training to handle dataset imbalance.
+See `docs/sample_balancing.md` for:
+- How weighted sampling works
+- When to enable/disable balancing
+- Implementation details and limitations

 ## Limitations

 - Can only score models that were present in the training data (string encoder limitation)